 “I” statements vs. “You” statements

-- I see that you have been drinking, it makes me sad.
-Good night
+- It makes me sad when I see that you have been drinking, Good night

 - I don’t want to upset you.

 - I haven’t always responded well to your drinking, I will try harder.